-It is expected that the MedUni Mariannengasse Campus in the immediate vicinity of the hospital will be ready by the 2025/26 winter semester.
+It is expected that the MedUni Mariannengasse Campus in the immediate vicinity of the hospital will be ready by 2025.
 An Austrian concept won the EU-wide design competition for the new MedUni Vienna research and teaching centre and detailed planning can now start.

 An open campus, on which both employees and students feel equally at home, which promotes interaction and provides adequate floor-space and an ultra-modern infrastructure for integrated research and teaching activities: MedUni Vienna is demanding a lot from its new basic research centre of excellence.
 On top of that, it must comply with regulatory provisions and procedures.
 And finally, the €339.4 million construction project is complex because of its location and footprint.